Andrew's riverboat cruise on the Amazon was one of his most memorable and awe-inspiring travel experiences yet. (And he's traveled a lot.)

-Over the next ten minutes a second mini storm brewed up, more distant than the first.
+Over the next 10 minutes, a second mini storm brewed up, more distant than the first.
 Silver lightning streaked across the sky interplaying with the closer storm, still thundery and pink.
 For about 15 minutes we watched this glamorous weather show, a double storm of spectacular proportion.

 Rain followed, splattering the decks, freshening the air and sending the spectators rushing inside.
 Including me.
-Then night took over, the sky turned orange, purple, burning red before cooling into greyish blue.'
+Then the night took over, the sky turned orange, purple, burning red before cooling into greyish blue.

 There's plenty of wildlife to observe and enjoy no matter the season you journey on the Amazon.
-We saw plenty, ranging from the fresh water dolphins, both pink and grey, to wonderfully patterned butterflies which stray onto the boat crossing the great river.
+We saw plenty, ranging from the freshwater dolphins (both pink and grey) to wonderfully patterned butterflies which stray onto the boat while crossing the great river.

-Birds of all shapes and sizes can be seen especially when the boat gets closer to the forest.
+Birds of all shapes and sizes can be seen, especially when the boat gets closer to the forest.
 Parrots are very common, as are parakeets.
 Birds of prey are plentiful.
-Storks and spoonbills and other waders can be seen mostly in the dry season when the sandbanks aren't flooded.
+Storks, spoonbills and other waders can be seen mostly in the dry season when the sandbanks aren't flooded.

-Caiman are around but you'll need some luck and binoculars as they tend to stay in the quieter side channels.
-Same goes for anaconda.
-They prefer shallower waters.
-I'd recommend a tour into the forest and the lakes if you want to see these types of animal.
+Caimans are around, but you'll need some luck and binoculars to see them, as they tend to stay in the quieter side channels.
+The same goes for anaconda; they prefer shallower waters.
+I'd recommend a tour of the forest and the lakes if you want to see these types of animals.

-You'll have 3 meals a day if you pay in full.
+You'll have three meals a day if you pay in full.

-Breakfast was early at 7am, announced over the audio system.
-It consisted of scrambled eggs and bacon, cheese, bread roll and sweet spread with butter.
-Fresh pineapple and mango.
-Coffee, juice and water as drinks.
+- Breakfast was early (7 am) and was announced over the audio system.
+It consisted of scrambled eggs and bacon, cheese, a bread roll and sweet spread with butter, and fresh pineapple and mango.
+Coffee, juice and water were available as drinks.

-Lunch was rice, meat stew, beans and a pudding.
-Fruit juice or water to drink.
+- Lunch was rice, meat stew, beans and a dessert, with fruit juice or water to drink.

-Supper was often rice, a beany stew, or chicken and fish, some vegetables and juice or water, with a light pudding.
+- Supper was often rice and a beany stew, or chicken and fish, some vegetables and juice or water, with a light dessert.

-For snackers and non alcoholic drinkers a well stocked bar on the upper deck catered for all tastes.
-They did not sell beer or liquor.
-A good thing.
+For snackers and non-alcoholic drinkers, a well-stocked bar on the upper deck catered to all tastes, though they did not sell beer or liquor—a good thing!

 Amazon Adventure: End Note